bettynigat/HTTP-PROXY/README.md

 2. Sending requests to / Receiving responses from remote servers, and
 3. Returning data to a client.

-Our proxy also does the following things.
+Our proxy also does the following things:
 - Serve multiple clients
 - Work in real web browsers
 - Support HTTP redirection functionality